 Multi-modal interaction.
-It is important to create an efficient human-computer interface, because the tasks to be performed in virtual prototyping can be quite complex.
-Each technique must be implemented in a very robust and user-independent manner, otherwise users will become irritated and disapproving of VR.
+It is important to create an efficient humancomputer interface, because the tasks to be performed in virtual prototyping can be quite complex.
+Many of the "classic" VR interaction techniques can be utilized, such as (static) gesture recognition, 3D menus, selection by beam casting, etc. Each technique must be implemented in a very robust and userindependent manner, otherwise users will become irritated and disapproving of VR.